l0rdFalco/git-prac-1/prac_1.md

 _untracked_ file(s) means that git doesn't know about said files.
 It means that the file is in the working directory

+after doing git commit -m "my message", an output is generated which consists of a branch name, commit id, commit message and the changes made

 **git log** shows you a list of all commits in the current branch

+each entry has a number of things
+1. a hash id
+2. the author associated with the commit
+3. the exact time.
+4. the commit message

+to get greater info about a given commit, use `git show commid_id`